dannyzumwalt/dnstest/README.md

 ## prereqs

-Assumes running from bash environment (linux, macos, etc) BIND Dig must be installed.
-Does not check for install prior to running, but is included in a typical linux/macos install
+Assumes running from bash environment (linux, macos, etc) BIND Dig must be installed (included in a typical linux/macos install).
+Checks for presense prior to running,

 ## setup